salahnomad/salahnomad.github.io/content/cultural-bridges/migration/morisco-compass-modern-diasporas/index.md

 - Resourcefulness modules developed in borderlands

 **This manifested when:**
-- My e-commerce business collapsed during COVID lockdowns (Chapter 14)
+- My e-commerce business collapsed during COVID lockdowns (as told in Chapter 14 of *Algorithmic Sardines*)
 - Instead of despairing, I launched this blog - transforming physical limitation into digital expansion
 - Just as ancestors turned keys into plowshares, I turned failed ventures into philosophical frameworks